nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 > Example:
 >
-> - studies: Cultivation and sampling of plants or cells
+> - studies: Cultivation and sampling of plants or cells (mostly done by collaboration partners)
-> - assays: Extraction, derivatization and measuring of the samples
+> - assays: Extraction, derivatization and measuring of the samples (mostly done by CMML)
 >

 The following guide will help you to get started to work with ARC.